JANUARY 2025 READING LIST

 Written as a literary sketch, Grayson writes of his struggles with pain and depression during a lengthy hospitalization and how he discovers his inner strength in solitude.

-David Grayson is the pen name for Ray Stannard Baker, one of the handful of brilliant writers who worked at McClure Magazine.
-Baker, along with Ida Tarbell, Lincoln Steffens, Johns S. Phillips, and William Allen White, the muckrakers of their time, expose unethical practices in corporations and industries.
-Their work was grueling, lengthy, and up against some of the most powerful men in the world.
+David Grayson is the pen name for Ray Stannard Baker, one of the handful of brilliant writers who worked at McClure's Magazine.
+Baker, along with Ida Tarbell, Lincoln Steffens, John S. Phillips, and William Allen White, the muckrakers of their time, exposed unethical practices in corporations and industries.
+Their work was grueling and lengthy, up against some of the most powerful men in the world.
 It was not uncommon for one of these incredible writers to take a sabbatical and take some time to rest.

 After I read The Bully Pulpit by Doris Kearns Goodwin, I was inspired to seek out the writers at work during the golden age of journalism.
-My search led me to the works of David Grayson and his collection of country sketches on topics like solitude, friendships, and contentment.
-I was unsure about the old book; the pages were soft with age, and the edges brown.
+My search led me to David Grayson's works, including a collection of country sketches on topics like solitude, friendship, and contentment.
+I was unsure about the old book; the pages were soft with age, and the edges were brown.

 I was so inspired by the reflections on the limits of man and the little joys of hearing birds sing or relishing the slow reading of a good book.
 So many lines stood out to many.
 One about language struck a chord in my bilingual heart: